The Next Generation Of Pizza Is Descending Upon New York

 Next week, &pizza plans to open its first Manhattan location, joining a small group of fast-casual pizza chains willing to try their luck in the country's most opinionated pizza market.

-In May, California-based Blaze Pizza dipped its feet in New York, opening on Staten Island.
+In May, California-based Blaze Pizza dipped its toes in New York, opening on Staten Island.
 Pieology, another Californian chain, recently signed leases for two locations — on in Manhattan's Greenwich Village and one in Williamsburg, Brooklyn.
 This month, &pizza debuts in Manhattan's Flatiron district with its 22nd store.

 "When I opened up the first pizza shop, we had no idea if it was going to work," said Lastoria.
 The former ad man, with long, grungy hair, a coarse beard and a thick band on his ring finger, forged from a Mexican peso, would absolutely slay in Dave Grohl lookalike competition for CEOs.